France hands Telegram CEO Pavel Durov preliminary charges – DW – 08/28/2024

 Placing Durov under formal investigation does not imply guilt or necessarily lead to trial.

-It means that authorities think there's enough to place him under judicial supervision.
+It means that authorities think there's enough to the case to place him under judicial supervision.

 Authorities have ordered him to pay €5 million ($5.56 million) bail and to report to a police station twice a week, according to a statement from the Paris prosecutor’s office.